vishaal27/LeVAsa/README.md

 # LeVAsa

-## Introduction

 This repository contains the code for the paper "It’s LeVAsa not LevioSA!
-Latent Encodings for Valence-Arousal Structure Alignment."
-The code has been tested on Pytorch 1.3.1 and Python 3.6.8.
+Latent Encodings for Valence-Arousal Structure Alignment" The code has been tested on Pytorch 1.3.1 and Python 3.6.8.

 ## Abstract